 How to be seen and heard in the overcrowded marketplace

 You guessed it - this book is all about brand positioning and how to do it right.

 What is brand positioning?
-It’s a way that you communicate your brand to the outside world, how you communicate your strengths and weaknesses and how you differentiate yourself from your competition.
+It’s how you communicate your brand to the outside world, how you communicate your strengths and weaknesses, and how you differentiate yourself from your competition.

 Brands often compete in an overcrowded marketplace where it’s hard to differentiate the brand or the product line.
-This book presents a really thorough history of brand positioning, practical methods on how to extend or reposition a brand, and how you can use it to craft the perfect marketing strategy for your business.
+This book presents an extensive history of brand positioning, practical methods on how to extend or reposition a brand, and how you can use it to craft the perfect marketing strategy for your business.